Albert Dubois-Pillet: Neo-impressionism

 Around 1885, probably influenced by his friendships with Seurat and others, he began experimenting with Divisionist techniques, and he embraced Pointillism – one of the first artists to do so.
 By the next year, his works were fully Neo-impressionist.
 With Signac, he used pen and ink to create pointillist drawings.
 Dubois-Pillet's studio-apartment served as the unofficial Neo-impressionist headquarters during the movement's early years.
 Some of his pointillist work is composed with "photographic precision".

-In 1886, he was ordered by the army to discontinue his participation in exhibiting his art, and to dissociate himself from Les Indépendants.
+In 1886, he was ordered by the army to stop exhibiting his art, and to dissociate himself from Les Indépendants.
 Dubois-Pillet paid little attention to these orders.
 He remained active with Les Indépendants and continued to show his work, including regular Les Indépendants exhibits, an 1886 Nantes show, and participation in the 1888 and 1889 Les XX exhibitions in Brussels.
 His only solo exhibition during his lifetime was in 1888, at the offices of French symbolist journal Revue Indépendante.
 Some of his pointillist drawings were published in La Vie moderne in 1887.

 Dubois-Pillet and Louis Hayet were the two Neo-impressionists who were most focused on the theoretical aspects and scientific basis of their art.
 Starting around 1887, Dubois-Pillet explored the science of color perception as it related to Pointillism by investigating the work of English polymath Thomas Young (1773–1829), who concluded that the eye has three color receptors, each sensitive to one of the primary colors of light (green, red, and violet).
 Dubois-Pillet applied Young's findings into a triad color theory which he referred to as passage, whereby a touch of pigment corresponding to each of the primary light colors is included in the passage from one hue to the next.
 Colors are scientifically decomposed by the artist, then they are recomposed in the viewer's eye, but with a greater luminosity than would have been possible if the colors had simply been mixed on the palette.
 How to apply his theory in practice wasn't entirely clear, and his fellow Neo-impressionists were not convinced.